top of page

 Clementina enjoys working with both children and parents.
 When working with younger people she draws on her experience at as an International School Counselor at the American school in Venezuela, where she focused on supporting students, parents and teachers.
 During those three years she trained in order to best support parents with their parenting strategies and the students with general child support which included special education needs and behavioral needs.

-Clementina provides a mix of individual therapy and group counselling and is skilled at working with anxiety, grief, trauma, anger management, social challenges and more.
+Clementina is skilled at working with anxiety, grief, trauma, anger management, social challenges, family conflict and more.

 Special Interest areas - Special Needs and Giftedness, Social Skills, Body Image.